 The PAC Board meets on the first Thursday of every month at 6pm in the Y's conference room.

-All Summer 2013 swimmers must have current copies of the following forms on file with the BCY Aquatic Office prior to practice on 10/14/13:
+All Winter 2013/14 swimmers must have current copies of the following forms on file with the BCY Aquatic Office prior to practice on 10/14/13:

 - Team Parent Information Form

 - 10 Commandments for Swim Parents

 Please fill out the forms and submit them to any Coach.

 Just a quick note regarding the use of the glass

 doors at the far end of the pool near the Aquatic Office.
 Please do not

 use these doors except in the case of emergency.
 The regular opening and closing